top of page

 Guyana Forest Value Hubs

 This initiative – led by Pilot Projects – is designed to incentivise forest conservation by strengthening local and global value chains for forest products in Guyana!
-The Forest Value Creation Hubs will connect small timber and NTFP producers with reliable domestic markets and internationally recognised group certification to boost high-end niche exports.
-The Design Innovation and Training Hub will integrate traditional crafts with international design expertise, training artisans to create high-value furniture and interior products.
+The Forest Value Creation Hubs connects small timber and NTFP producers with reliable domestic markets and internationally recognised group certification to boost high-end niche exports.
+The Design Innovation and Training Hub integrates traditional crafts with international design expertise, training artisans to create high-value furniture and interior products.

-This project, in partnership with an extensive Guyanese consortium and supported by UK PACT, addresses key infrastructure, institutional, and market barriers.
+This project, in partnership with an extensive Guyanese consortium, addresses key infrastructure, institutional, and market barriers.
 It aims to enhance economic opportunities for forest and coastal communities while promoting forest-positive management practices.
 This project builds on the participation of Georgetown (Guyana) as part of the Cities4Forests network, and the city’s support of far forests through their Conservation Timber Works pilot and Partner Forest program.
 Visit our page on the official project launch to learn more about the event!

 Explore images from our recent Forest Value Hubs visit to Guyana: